 There are numerous aquatic tours as well.
-Make certain you are certain of all of the details as you can be over sold.
+Make certain you are certain of all of the details as you can be oversold.
 There is a tour of the ”Acquario” – this is located at Haines Cay and Rose Cay.
-Note, where you might assume that this is an aquarium with large tanks and contained specimens, this is in fact is an area of the reef where the water is shallow and with a face mask you can view various species of tropical fish.
+Note, where you might assume that this is an aquarium with large tanks and contained specimens, this is, in fact, is an area of the reef where the water is shallow and with a face mask, you can view various species of tropical fish.

 This tour often then continues on to Johnny Cay which is a designated park area and you will pay another $4.000 COP per person for the entrance.
 There is a beautiful white sand beach here and numerous restaurants to where your tour operator will direct you – probably to insure a commission from your purchase.
 Depending on your arrangements you can spend the remainder of the afternoon here or return back to the main island around 1:30 p.m.

-One of the afternoon tours, is the Manta Ray ”show”.
+One of the afternoon tours is the Manta Ray ”show”.
 This may give you a tour of the Mangrove growth along the edge of the island and then return you to the Acquario for the show.
-This really amounts to the spectalce that the tourists make lining up trying to get their photo taken with a manta ray.
+This really amounts to the spectacle that the tourists make lining up trying to get their photo taken with a manta ray.
 If you are not interested in the Mangrove tour then the odds are you can see a Manta Ray show in the morning and save yourself the duplicate experience in the afternoon.
 The morning I visited the Acquario, there was a different individual charging $5.000 COP for a photo with a manta ray.
 It would have been less expensive than paying for 3 people to have a repeat performance in the afternoon.
 There is a general area where tourists are herded to board the launches.
 If perchance your hotel has dockside pickup, I would recommend that you opt for that choice.

-An interesting way to spend an afternoon is buying taking one of the tours on a semi submersible boat.
+An interesting way to spend an afternoon is buying taking one of the tours on a semi-submersible boat.
 There are two choices available, the Manati and the Nautilus.
 If you get seasick easily then this is not something you should consider as the area below deck is somewhat confined.